-Contracting authorities must use one of the tender procedures provided for in the BVergG: open, restricted or negotiated procedures; direct award (with or without prior public market survey); competitive dialogue; framework agreements; a dynamic purchasing system; design and realisation contests; or innovation partnership procedures.
+Contracting authorities must use one of the tender procedures provided for in the BVergG:

+- a open, restricted or negotiated procedures;

+- b direct award (with or without prior public market survey);

+- c competitive dialogue;

+- d framework agreements;

+- e a dynamic purchasing system;

+- f design and realisation contests; or

+- g innovation partnership procedures.

-Whereas the open procedure and the restricted procedure can be chosen regularly, other procedures are subject to certain conditions.
+While the open procedure and the restricted procedure can be chosen regularly, the other procedures are subject to certain conditions.
 In the open procedure, an unrestricted number of economic operators are publicly invited to submit tenders.
-In restricted procedures (with prior notice), any undertaking may submit an application for participation, whereupon the contracting authority merely invites a restricted number of qualified undertakings among the applicants to submit tenders.
+In restricted procedures with prior notice, any undertaking may apply for participation, whereupon the contracting authority merely invites a restricted number of qualified undertakings among the applicants to submit tenders.
 Subsequently, the full scope of the contract is negotiable.

-In principle, the negotiated procedure (with prior notice) may be chosen unless an open or restricted procedure with prior notice has resulted in any tenders, or in any tenders appropriate for the purchase.
-However, the original terms and conditions for the contract must not be modified and amended materially.
+In principle, the negotiated procedure with prior notice may be chosen unless an open or restricted procedure with prior notice has resulted in any tenders or in any tenders appropriate for the purchase.
+However, the original terms and conditions for the contract must not be modified or amended materially.
 Moreover, the negotiated procedure may be selected if the special characteristics of the contract do not allow an open or a restricted procedure, or the services of the contract cannot be stipulated in contractual specifications.
 The BVergG has widened the possibilities to choose the negotiated procedure with prior notice.

 In the negotiated procedure without prior notice, the contracting authority calls upon economic operators designated preliminarily to submit an offer.
 Subsequently, the terms and conditions of the contract are negotiated.
-The admissibility of this procedure is subject to particular conditions, such as, for instance, extreme urgency, recurrence of similar circumstances or if only one specific economic operator is able to execute the contract.
+The admissibility of this procedure is subject to conditions such as, for instance, extreme urgency, recurrence of similar circumstances or if only one specific economic operator is able to execute the contract.